 The second area of growth for Mt.
-Comfort Elementary is the third big idea of a PLC at work - Results Orientation.
+Comfort Elementary is the third big idea of a PLC at work -Results Orientation.
 This area was chosen as a growth opportunity because we want to focus on student learning.
-Our current focus is something we call the triple all.
+Our current focus is something we are working towards called the triple all.
 We will teach ALL ELs to ALL students and use a CFA to assess ALL ELs.
 The last two years we have worked on creating a guaranteed and viable curriculum to ensure that all students learn at high levels.
 In order to ensure that all students are learning we need to create a system of accountability.
+Our grade level teams, across the district, worked together to determine essential learnings (ELs) for reading and math.
+This summer, our teams will be tweaking our reading ELs and updating our reading CFAs.
+The goal for the 22-23 school year is to have 80% of our students be proficient on 80% of our reading ELs.
+In order to monitor our progress throughout the year we will report our EL proficiency on the newly updated instructional planning sheet.
+As teams cycle ELs throughout the year they develop SMART goals for each EL.
+They also meet weekly with their collaborative teams to discuss this data and the progress students have made toward proficiency in each EL.
+This year our focus will be on our reading essential learnings since we just adopted a new reading series and aligned the sequence of our ELs to the My View resource.

-Our grade level teams, across the district, worked together to determine essential learnings (ELs) for reading, math, and writing.
-This summer, our teams will begin creating scaled common formative assessments to assess each EL in reading, math, and writing.
-In order to track student progress we have created a data dashboard where we will report student proficiency by each EL for grades K-5.
+In order to track student progress we have created an instructional planning sheet where we will report student proficiency by each EL for grades K-5.
 Each grade level has a shared document that lists all of their ELs.
 Each time they assess an EL they record their data on the document.
-Below are snapshots of the EL dashboard that we are using this school year.
+Below are snapshots of the EL planning sheet that we are using for the 22-23 school year.